Ancient Adornments

 Continue reading

-• Protection in Ancient Jewelry
+• Amulets and Protection in Ancient Jewelry

 A gold pendant in the form of the Eye of Horus with granulation and wire decoration from ancient Egypt in the Met Museum